Top 5 Worst Draft Picks- Minnesota Vikings

 Ponder was selected 12th overall in 2011.
-He started off fairly well as a rookie, but seemed to regress each season and failed.
-To show toughness when he missed the Vikings 2012 playoff game because of a deep bicep bruise.
+He started off fairly well as a rookie, but seemed to regress each season and failed to show toughness when he missed the Vikings 2012 playoff game because of a deep bicep bruise.
 The following year, he lost his starting job to Matt Cassel and was a backup for two seasons with Denver and San Francisco before retiring in 2017.

 He was a two sport athlete that wasn't successful at either one at the pro level.